What is ERP? Short answer: comprehensive business management software

 An ERP system streamlines multiple business processes.
 It supports multiple functions used by different business areas, operates in real-time, has a consistent look and feel across modules and includes installation of the system with elaborate application and data integration by the IT department.

-What can ERP do for your organization?
-The software enables:
+What can ERP software do for your organization?
+An enterprise resource planning solution enables:

 - Easier access to important company data